Is that thing homemade?

-Ching is a freelance writer and Jerud does freelance 3D CAD work.
+Ching is a freelance writer and Jerud does freelance technical editing.
 We also occasionally do seasonal work, like at a ski resort for the winter season.
 Our living expenses are minimal because we boondock for free the majority of the time.

 What inspired you to make this lifestyle change?

 We didn’t want to wait until we were older and retired to travel and play for more than a 2 – 4 weeks vacation period.
 There was a strong feeling of urgency to make this lifestyle change.
 We were scared that if we didn’t do it now then we would wake up 15 years later still talking about doing it.
-I like to say - I'd rather fail than regret.
+Failing is better than regretting.

 What is a fifth wheel?